-Just like humans, a lot of things may enable your French Bulldog to accumulate weight — from overeating to receiving insufficient exercise to having a severe illness.
+Just like humans, many things may enable your French Bulldog to accumulate weight — from overeating to insufficient exercise to have a severe illness.

 Since we are not always the best judge of our dog’s weight, it’s a good idea to talk with your veterinarian if you feel your Frenchie might be overweight— mainly when the weight gain is rapid.

-Dogs have to be capable of reaching all parts of their body to clean themselves.
+Dogs must be capable of reaching all body parts to clean themselves.
 If your Frenchie can’t reach the back of their bum, this is yet another sign that perhaps your French Bulldog needs to lose weight.

-Once more, due to various different body types, some Frenchies are unable to reach those parts of their body.
+Once more, due to various body types, some Frenchies cannot reach those parts of their body.
 But don’t dive right to the conclusion that your Frenchie is obese.

-Besides the weight guides above hear is a standard chart on what to look for when it comes to the condition of your dog.
+Besides the weight guides above hear is a standard chart on what to look for when it comes to your dog’s condition.